Dhorasso/bma-smc2-dthp-seir/README.md

 ## Bayesian Model Averaging using SMC^2

-This repository contains the implementation code of the paper **"A sequential ensemble approach to epidemic modeling: Combining Hawkes and SIR models using SMC$^2$"**.
+This repository contains the implementation code of the paper **"A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$"**.
-The project introduces a novel framework that combines discrete-time Hawkes processes (DTHP) and Susceptible-Infected-Removed (SIR) models for improved epidemic tracking and forecasting.
+The project introduces a novel framework that combines discrete-time Hawkes processes (DTHP) and Susceptible-Exposed-Infectious-Removed (SEIR) models for improved epidemic tracking and forecasting.

 ---